AlienCyberCoat/Gideon2-PCVR/README.md

 # Gideon2VR
-Gideon2VR using Unity and Gideon2 custom configurations by acc for VR gameplay for PC's running SteamVR.
+Gideon2VR using Unity and Gideon2 custom configurations by ACC for VR gameplay for PC's running SteamVR.

 Custom intergrations include